What happened on May 6th? This day in history

 1889 – Eiffel Tower open to the public

 The Paris World Exhibition began on May 6, 1889, and with it the Eiffel Tower was officially made available to the public — The building, which at the time of the uprising attracted as much as the outrage.
 Critics called it "the iron asparagus" and "the shame of Paris".
 Today it is one of the most recognizable architectural symbols in the world and millions of tourists visit it annually.
-This is perhaps the best example of history being able to brutally verify bad reviews.
+I think that's the best example of that. history He can brutally verify bad reviews.

 1937 – The plane crash "Hindenburg"